Building¶

 To build Envoy Mobile, your system must also be set up for building Envoy.
 To get started, you can use this quick start guide.

-submodule is initialized when cloning by using --recursive
+Ensure that the envoy submodule is initialized when cloning by using --recursive:

-git clone https://github.com/lyft/envoy-mobile.git --recursive
+git clone https://github.com/envoyproxy/envoy-mobile.git --recursive

 If the repo was not initially cloned recursively, you can manually initialize the Envoy submodule: